 Again, trading options vs. stocks is all about preference…

-If you understand options trading well enough and feel comfortable trading them, then sure.
+If you understand options trading well enough and feel comfortable trading them, sure.

-Paper trading is a great way to develop your trading skills — without risking a dime of your capital.
-Paper trading is simulated trading.
-It’s a way for anyone who wants to test out trading strategies to see how their trading ideas would perform in real time.
+If you’re new to trading, I recommend starting with paper trading stocks.
+It’s a great way to develop trading skills — without risking a dime of your capital.
+And it’s a way to test trading strategies and trading ideas in real time.

-It’s a virtual way to trade — and that means you don’t have to risk a cent of your money!
-But you can still get a sense of how stocks move, the patterns, and how overall markets can sway stocks.
+You’re not risking money, but you still get a sense of how stocks move, the patterns, and how overall markets sway stocks.

 Bonus: Options vs. Stocks vs. Futures